trifectatechfoundation/trifectatech-website/content/initiatives/data_compression.md

 category = ["infrastructure"]

 [extra]
-summary = "<p>Compression algorithms are used in a vast number of protocols and file formats throughout all of computing.Implemented in C, these libraries encounter regular security issues despite receiving extensive industry-wide scrutiny.</p>"
+summary = "<p>Almost all content sent over the Internet undergoes data compression using algorithms like zlib and zstd.</p>"

 funders = [
     "devolutions",